bwagner77/docs-test/function/introduction.md

 ## Triggers and bindings

-Triggers cause a function to run.
-A trigger defines how a function is invoked and a function must have exactly one trigger.
+A trigger defines how a function is invoked.
 Triggers have associated data, which is often provided as the payload of the function.
 The following are some common triggers: